 Lord Patten and Hon.
 Enrico Letta, co-chairs of the Pontignano Conference

-The theme for the 2013 conference was ‘European Welfare Democracy: Changing gear of changing vehicle?’
-You can find out more about last year's conference by downloading the brochure.
+The 21st edition of the Pontignano Conference was held from 4 to 6 October 2013.
+You can find out more about last year's conference by downloading the brochure in the section below.